 Eric Johnston Lecture

-The Eric Johnston Lecture is a flagship event hosted by the Northern Territory Library that provides a platform for a significant Territorian to reflect on the Territory’s past, present and future.
+The Eric Johnston Lecture is a flagship event hosted by Library & Archives NT that provides a platform for a significant Territorian to reflect on the Territory’s past, present and future.

 First delivered in 1986, the annual Eric Johnston Lecture invites a prominent Territorian to share their reflections and insights.
 Based around a theme, the lecture provides an intimate commentary on the Northern Territory’s people, social history and development.